Voltage Transformer (Three-Phase)

 Dependencies

-To use this port, set the Winding 1 connection parameters to Wye with neutral port
+To use this port, set the parameter Winding 1 connection meaning Wye with neutral port.

 |